 What Options Are

 Options are contracts that give buyers the right to buy or sell a stock at a specified date and price.
 Although you have this right, you are not obligated to buy or sell the stock.
 Like many other asset classes, you can purchase options with brokerage investment accounts.
 The purpose of buying an option is to enhance your portfolio.
-You can use them to generate recurring income and to wager on the direction of a stock.
-Similarly to stocks and bonds, options come with risk since they are speculative in nature.
+You can use them to generate recurring income or to wager on the direction of a stock.
+Similar to stocks and bonds, options come with risk since they are speculative in nature.

-Put and Call Options Contracts
+Put vs. Call Options Contracts

 Options are a kind of derivative security, which means that their price is dependent on or derives from the price of something else.
 With a call option, the holder has the right to buy a stock.
 This is beneficial because you are able to buy an underlying asset at the strike price any time prior to the expiration date you agreed upon.
 If you anticipate this price to rise, you can benefit from buying the underlying asset at a lower price.

 With a put option, the holder has the right to sell a stock.
 You would choose this option if you anticipate the price of an underlying asset to fall.
 This way, you wouldn’t lose out on the amount it depreciates.
 Like the call option, you must make your decision to sell before the agreed-upon expiration date.

 What influences the price of an option can either benefit or hurt traders based on what positions they’ve taken.
 The option Greeks are a major component of what influences the price of an option.
 Named after Greek letters, delta, gamma, vega, and theta, are a set of risk measures that tell you the following: